Mobilitybox Ticketing SDKs for iOS and Android

 2. Displaying the Ticket on the user's phone

-When the coupon gets activated in the background the actual ticket gets generated and prepared to be ready to get fetched by the user's phone, where it can be displayed for ticket inspection.
-(Note: At this point we delete the uploaded ticket from our servers.)
+When the coupon gets activated in the background, the actual ticket gets generated and ready to be fetched by the user's phone, where it can be displayed for ticket inspection.
+(Note: At this point, we deleted the uploaded ticket from our servers.)

-The SDK is used to fetch the required ticket data and build a provider defined ticket inspection view with our rendering engine.
+The SDK fetches the required ticket data and builds a provider-defined ticket inspection view with our rendering engine.

 Mobilitybox Identification View

-The Identification View displays a form in which the user enters his personal information when he want to activate the coupon.
+The Identification View displays a form where the user enters his personal information to activate the coupon.

 Background: Each coupon belongs to a product that was ordered.
-And each of these products contains a Identification Medium Schema.
-This is a JSON Schema describing which option the user has to identify hisself when he wants to activate the coupon.
-For example with the last 4 digits of his credit card.
+Each of these products contains an Identification Medium Schema.
+This is a JSON Schema describing which option the user has to identify himself when he wants to activate the coupon, for example, with the last four digits of his credit card.

 The Identification View uses this schema to generate a form displaying all options available for that coupon to activate it and get the ticket.